It’s mid-July at the time of this posting, and I can’t count the number of barbecues that my family has been invited to.

 Step 1 – Prepare Vegetables and Measure Out All Remaining Ingredients

-If you are using fresh corn, remove the kernels from the cobs and transfer to a medium bowl.
 If you’re using frozen instead, make sure to thaw it and allow it to drain before using it in the recipe.
 When using canned corn, be sure to drain all of the excess liquid before using.

 Seed and chop 3 medium jalapenos using a sharp knife.
 You should have about 1/3 cup total.

 Chop the green parts of the scallions until you have 1/4 cup in total.
 You can save the white root ends for another use.

 Measure out all of the remaining ingredients as listed on the ingredients list.
 Room temperature cream cheese is best, since it will be easier to combine with the other ingredients.
 Remove it from the foil and allow it to soften for a few hours at room temperature.

 Add the cream cheese, shredded cheeses, jalapeno, green onion, sour cream, and mayonnaise to the medium bowl with the corn.